ASC 2022 Logo no tagline 300

-ANSI/ISO 17024 is an internationally recognized standard for the accreditation of personnel certification bodies.
+ANSI ISO/IEC 17024 accreditation is an internationally recognized standard for the accreditation of personnel certification bodies.
+That is, it is a stamp of approval from an independent audit which says your certification is good quality.
 ANSI stands for the American National Standards Institute, while ISO refers to the International Organization for Standardization.
 The portion of ANSI which carries out the accreditation process is the ANSI National Accreditation Board (ANAB).

-ANSI 17024 specifies the requirements for bodies operating certification programs for individuals, ensuring that the certification processes are fair, valid, and reliable.
-The standard outlines the general principles and requirements for the certification of personnel across various fields, including but not limited to healthcare, information technology, engineering, and safety.ansi/iso 17024 certification accreditation
+ANSI ISO/IEC 17024 specifies the requirements for bodies operating certification programs for individuals, ensuring that the certification processes are fair, valid, and reliable.
+The standard outlines the general principles and requirements for the certification of personnel across various fields, including but not limited to healthcare, information technology, engineering, and safety.

 The standard covers a wide range of aspects related to certification bodies, including:

-1. Impartiality and independence: Certification bodies must demonstrate impartiality and avoid any conflicts of interest.
+1. Impartiality and independence: Certification bodies must demonstrate impartiality and avoid any ccertification accreditationonflicts of interest.

 2. Certification program development: The standard sets criteria for developing certification programs, including defining competencies, establishing eligibility requirements, and developing examination processes.